Hour 3 (4:00-4:50 M-Th)

 9. Do the following:

 e.
-While carrying your pack, complete a hike of at least 2 miles.
+While using the plan you developed for requirement 9a, carry your fully loaded pack to complete a hike of at least 2 miles.

 10. Using Leave No Trace principles, participate in at least three backpacking treks of at least three days each and at least 15 miles each, and using at least two different campsites on each trek.
 Carry everything you will need throughout the trek.